ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 The following describes each member of the concise-ta-store-map.

-tastore.language:
+`tastore.language`:

 : A textual language tag that conforms with the IANA Language Subtag Registry {{-language-subtag}}.

-tastore.store-identity:
+`tastore.store-identity`:

 : A composite identifier containing identifying attributes that enable global unique identification of a TA store instance across versions and facilitate linking from other artifacts.
-The tag-identity-map type is defined in {{I-D.draft-birkholz-rats-corim}}.
+The `tag-identity-map` type is defined in {{I-D.draft-ietf-rats-corim}}.

-tastore.environment:
+`tastore.environment`:

-: A list of environment definitions that limit the contexts for which the tastore.keys list is applicable.
-If the tastore.environment is empty, TAs in the tastore.keys list may be used for any environment.
+: A list of environment definitions that limit the contexts for which the `tastore.keys` list is applicable.
+If the `tastore.environment` is empty, TAs in the `tastore.keys` list may be used for any environment.

-tastore.purpose:
+`tastore.purpose`:

-: Contains a list of [purposes](#the-tas-list-purpose-type) for which the tastore.keys list may be used.
-When absent, TAs in the tastore.keys list may be used for any purpose.
+: Contains a list of [purposes](#the-tas-list-purpose-type) for which the `tastore.keys` list may be used.
+When absent, TAs in the `tastore.keys` list may be used for any purpose.
 This field is simliar to the extendedKeyUsage extension defined in {{RFC5280}}.
-The initial list of purposes are: cots, corim, comid, coswid, eat, key-attestation, certificate
+The initial list of purposes are: `cots`, `corim`, `comid`, `coswid`, `eat`, `key-attestation`, `certificate`

-tastore.perm_claims:
+`tastore.perm_claims`:

-: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which tastore.keys list MAY be used to verify.
-When this field is absent, TAs in the tastore.keys list MAY be used to verify any claim subject to other restrictions.
+: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which `tastore.keys` list MAY be used to verify.
+When this field is absent, TAs in the `tastore.keys` list MAY be used to verify any claim subject to other restrictions.

-tastore.excl_claims:
+`tastore.excl_claims`:

-: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which tastore.keys list MUST NOT be used to verify.
-When this field is absent, TAs in the tastore.keys list may be used to verify any claim subject to other restrictions.
+: Contains a list of [claim values](#claims) {{I-D.draft-ietf-rats-eat}} for which `tastore.keys` list MUST NOT be used to verify.
+When this field is absent, TAs in the `tastore.keys` list may be used to verify any claim subject to other restrictions.

-tastore.keys:
+`tastore.keys`:

 : Contains a list of one or more TAs and an optional list of one or more CA certificates.

-The perm_claims and excl_claims constraints MAY alternatively be expressed as extensions in a TA or CA. Inclusion of support here is intended as an aid for environments that find CBOR encoding support more readily available than DER encoding support.
+The `perm_claims` and `excl_claims` constraints MAY alternatively be expressed as extensions in a TA or CA. Inclusion of support here is intended as an aid for environments that find CBOR encoding support more readily available than DER encoding support.

 ### The cas-and-tas-map Container

-The cas-and-tas-map container provides the means of representing trust anchors and, optionally, CA certificates.
+The `cas-and-tas-map` container provides the means of representing trust anchors and, optionally, CA certificates.

 ~~~~~~
 trust-anchor = [